Preventing Broken Eggs in your Nesting Boxes:

 2. I then placed mats in a big bucket, filled the bucket with water, and splashed a generous portion of white vinegar on top (about 3 cups to my 10-gallon tub)

 3. I left the mats to sit in vinegar-water for about 30 minutes.

 4. After 30 minutes, I dumped the now-dirty vinegar water, refilled the bucket with clean water, sloshed mats around, and dumped.
 I repeated this rinse 3-4 times until water ran clear.
 The artificial grass was like a sponge to clean, so once the dried-on egg was soaked and soft, they cleaned up easily.

 (For faster cleaning, you could also take the mats to a carwash and use the floor mat clips to hold while pressure washing the mats)

 5. I think the mats could have gone back in the coop the same afternoon, but I left them on the coop’s roof to dry overnight and placed the artificial grass mats back in the nesting box the next morning.

 A few of the comments below have been about the environmental impact of using astroturf nesting box liners vs traditional straw for lining nesting boxes.
 It’s an important point to consider, but I think at the end of the day it’s probably a wash due to the durability and reusability of the astroturf.
-Straw, which is quickly scattered and requires replacement, is grown in fields that may require irrigation, harvested by heavy machinery, and trucked to agricultural supply stores.
+Straw, which is quickly scattered and requires replacement, is grown in fields that may require irrigation, harvest by heavy machinery, loading by often underpaid workers, and trucking to agricultural supply stores.
 A 12″ x 12″ square of Astroturf, although not biodegradable, works for years and years (I’m using the same mats now that I cut in 2013/2014) and because of that likely does not have a greater environmental impact than using straw.